Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Make bread crumbs or croutons from slices that are going stale.
 Dry in the oven or leave out for a couple of days then crush and store for use in recipes later!
 For croutons, spritz with a bit of olive oil and any herb combo, then bake.
 Great recipes are found all over the web!

 I always save my excess pieces that don't seem to get eaten, such as the end pieces, If you have a lot at once, you can dry them in your oven on a low setting, Then use a food processor to crumble them up.
 If you don't have one, you can always use a rolling pin, much slower, but it works if your bread is uncut.
 Be sure the pieces are fairly thin before drying.
 If you only have a few at a time, just set them out to the air and allow to dry normally.
-A covered dish with lots of ventilation is best, or store in your refrigerator open to the air.
-If you happen to have a dehydrator all the better, If bread goes past it's point and green appears, the bread is still good.
-Just remove the bad sections.
-Dry the rest.

 The first is to make it from scratch.
 This not only includes loaf bread, but also pizza crusts, pie crusts, tortilla shells and rolls.
 I also make our own croutons.